0xSero/partisia-docs/docs/PBC-as-a-second-layer/pbc-as-second-layer-technical-differences-eth-pbc.md

     <!-- Repeat above for more dots -->
 </div>

 This segment discusses the challenges that arise when transferring data between Partisia Blockchain and Ethereum, especially when using PBC as a second layer.
 The main issues discussed are the differences in how data is encoded, the hashing algorithm used, how contract/account addresses are derived, and the encoding of signatures.
-It is placed as the last page to help any further development to not hit the same roadblocks as we did when making the live example.
+It is placed as the last page to help explain some of the seemingly arbitrary technical details that may slow down development if not understood properly.

 ## How information is represented on PBC and Ethereum and how to convert between the two